IllegalCrib4/NWS-Coastal-Checkpoints/README.md

 Install Instructions

 1. Upload 4nwscheckpoints.json to your custom folder for Chernarus
+2. add "./custom/4nwscheckpoints.json" to "objectSpawnersArr": [] in cfggameplay.json
-2. Open NWS Coastal Checkpoints Install - and copy and paste code into appropriate files.
+3. Open NWS Coastal Checkpoints Install - and copy and paste code into appropriate files.
    You will be editing mapgrouppos.xml and zombie_territories.xml

    Instructional Video Coming Soon